MonkeManX/monkemanx.github.io/content/articles/Insult_to_Humanity.md

 If humans are no longer uniquely special, then we are left with two possibilities: either *everything* is special, or *nothing* is.

-If everything is special, this new picture strongly supports [pantheism](https://en.wikipedia.org/wiki/Pantheism)—the belief that nature and God are one—as held by the Stoics, Spinoza, and, to some extent, Schopenhauer.
+If everything is special, this new picture strongly supports [pantheism](https://en.wikipedia.org/wiki/Pantheism), the belief that nature and God are one, as held by the Stoics, Spinoza, and, to some extent, Schopenhauer.
 For if everything is special, what makes everything special if not a spark of divinity embedded in all things?

 On the other hand, if nothing is special, then we must create our own meaning on Earth.
 Be it, as Nietzsche proposed, through the exercise of power; as Camus suggested, through rebellion; or as Sartre argued, by choosing a set of values and committing to them with sincerity.

-But this decision, as Kierkegaard described, between everything or nothing—between faith or reason, a world filled with mystery or one governed by logic, the divine or the mundane, Jerusalem or Athens, comfort in the bosom of Mother Nature or in the precision of mathematics and science—is **criterialess**.
+But this decision, as Kierkegaard described, between everything or nothing, between faith or reason, a world filled with mystery or one governed by logic, the divine or the mundane, Jerusalem or Athens, comfort in the bosom of Mother Nature or in the precision of mathematics and science, is **criterialess**.
 There is no guiding principle, no objective signpost to lead the way.
 It is a choice that must be made **axiomatically**, and each of us must make it.
 There is no way around it.
 Even not choosing is, in itself, a choice.

-**So choose—and choose wisely.**
+**So choose, and choose wisely.**